jetzypetz/ml-learning-resources/README.md

-# jupyter notebooks from École polytechnique
+# jupyter notebooks from École Polytechnique

 great resources for machine learning and deep learning